CarineRey/caars/README.md

 ### alignment-dir

 A directory containing fasta formated multiple sequence alignments (MSA).
-Each filename must be composed of the name of the gene family and the extension ".fa"
+Each filename must be composed of the name of the gene family and the extension ".fa".
+**Warning:** Alignments must only contain "ATGC-" characters.

 ### seq2sp-dir

 A directory containing tabular link files between sequence and species.
-Each filename must be composed of the name of the gene family and the extension ".tsv"
+Each filename must be composed of the name of the gene family and the extension ".tsv".

 ### sample-sheet